linuxthor/1-methylamino-anthraquinone/README.md

 In the original Android PoC this would trigger a discrete alert by pulsing the vibration motor for a few milliseconds (perceptible when holding the handset but very difficult to hear over light background noise.)

-Linux version logs the details of anomalies detected to the kernel ring buffer (where they may be read with dmesg) /proc/paranoid is also created which may be read to determine how many of each scan type have been received.
+Linux version logs the details of anomalies detected to the kernel ring buffer (where they may be read with dmesg)

+/proc/paranoid is also created which may be read to see a count of how many of each scan type have been received.